 This is the most commonly used pain medication for labor.
 Regional anesthesia blocks the nerves to deaden the sensation to certain areas of the body.
 It can be used for labor or for a Cesarean Section.

-Anesthesia is administered by an anesthesiologist, a doctor who specializes in pain management.
-Morristown, Overlook, Newton and Chilton medical centers have an anesthesiologist available in Labor and Delivery around the clock.
-You will receive a separate bill from the anesthesiologist for his or her services.
+Anesthesia is administered by a doctor who specializes in pain management.
+Morristown, Overlook, Newton and Chilton medical centers have an anesthesiology specialist available in Labor and Delivery around the clock.
+You will receive a separate bill for his or her services.

 Epidurals have some side effects.
 An epidural may slow down labor or cause the woman’s blood pressure to decrease.
 The lack of sensation may also make it hard for the woman to push the baby out at the time of delivery.
 Occasionally, a woman may get a severe headache from the procedure.